All planning checklists

 Decorate the accommodation.

-If you've bought items from the Arndale Centre, this is the time to put them up!
+If you grabbed extras from the Arndale Centre, now is the time to make the place feel like a hen.

 Easy·Medium impact